druid-io/druid-io.github.io/faq.md

 Druid is an analytics engine, but it does share some characteristics with timeseries databases.
 Like in timeseries databases, Druid is optimized for data where a timestamp is present.
 Druid partitions data by time, and queries that include a time filter will be significantly faster than those that do not.
 Aggregating metrics and filtering on dimensions (which are roughly equivalent to TSDBs' tags) is very fast when a time filter is present.
-Compared to TSDBs, Druid is significantly faster when grouping, searching, and filtering on tags that are not time, and when computing complex analytics such as histograms and quantiles.
+Compared to TSDBs, Druid is significantly faster when grouping, searching, and filtering on tags that are not time, and when computing complex metrics such as histograms and quantiles.

 ### How is Druid deployed?